calherries/site/posts/2022-04-25-abstraction.md

 A type is a set of values that a compiler can use to constrain the operations made on each of its members.
 An abstraction is not a type, because there is nothing in its definition that allows the compiler to constrain operations in any way, as a type does.
 Two examples: the collection abstraction isn't a type, and neither is the point abstraction above.
 Case closed.

 But is every type an abstraction?
-Well, here is a definition of a tree type in ML:
+Well, here is a definition of a point type constructor in ML:

 ```ML
 datatype point = Point of (double * double)